chandra-phang/api-gateway/README.md

 ### 3. Access the Server

-The server will be accessible at [http://localhost:8000](http://localhost:8000).
+The server will be accessible at [http://localhost:8000](http://localhost:8000)
 ```

-This version organizes the sections more clearly and uses proper formatting for code snippets and commands.
-Feel free to adjust it further based on your preferences.